coolceph/vimrc/README.md

     In the fonts dir, there is some powerline fonts you could choose.

+    You could found more powerline fonts in [powerline_fonts]

 - *My vim is ugly, it seems some color are missing*

     You should set your env TERM=xterm-256color, you can do this by the following two ways: